latestchatty/webchatty/doc/webchatty-api.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Introduction
 This documents the WebChatty API, a backend web service for a chatty-style forum.
-This API supports [Lamp](http://shackwiki.com/wiki/Lamp), [Shack Browse](https://play.google.com/store/apps/details?id=net.woggle.shackbrowse&hl=en), [NiXXeD/chatty](https://github.com/NiXXeD/chatty), and other clients.

 This API implements versions 1 and 2 of the WinChatty API, allowing it to support preexisting clients of that API.
 WinChatty-compatible methods begin with /v1/ and /v2/, respectively.
 New WebChatty methods will be added with a /v3/ prefix.

 ### Protocols
-The API operates via HTTP or HTTPS.
-The client may choose either one, but there's little reason to use HTTP.
-I recommend using HTTPS for everything except high-latency cellular connections.
-All responses are JSON.

 Client applications should be configured to use GZIP compression and verify SSL certificates.
 These are both very important, but GZIP compression especially so.
 On average GZIP cuts the size of responses down by 75%.
 Try calling [/v2/checkConnection](#get-v2checkconnection) to verify that you are correctly using GZIP and SSL.

 > **libcurl**